eastgenomics/themis/dxapp_compliance/Readme.md

 The script works by:

 Querying github's API using ghapi package - this has functions for querying all github endpoints.
-First all the repositories from the organisation are returns and then only repos with `dxapp.json` are kept.
+First all the repositories from the organisation are returned.
+Then, only repos with `dxapp.json` are kept.
-For all the selected apps/applets, these are then checked for compliance against the standards using the `checks` class.
+For all the selected apps/applets, these are then checked for compliance against the standards using the `compliance_checks` class.
 For each standard we check the compliance by:

 - **Prefixed with eggd_**